Jonathan Fineberg

 I started thinking about child art and psychoanalysis in my junior year of high school, then abandoned high school after three years to enter Harvard College.
 There I studied the psychology of visual perception with Rudolf Arnheim, who gave me the tools to make formal arguments on behalf of psychological insights about art.
 Eventually we became friends and collaborators, as in my edited volumes, Discovering Child Art: Essays on Childhood, Primitivism and Modernism (Princeton University Press, 1998) and When Were Young: New Perspectives on the Art of the Child (University of California Press, 2006) to which he contributed essays.
 My interest in psychoanalysis also began early with my father, a child psychoanalyst, who taught me about personality and the creative development of children.

 Harvard had no studio program or facilities and as an undergraduate I spent nights welding sculpture in an abandoned coal bin under the Radcliffe theater and began writing art criticism for the college paper.
 In 1966 I won a Jury Award at Sculpture ‘66 in Chicago (I suspect I was accepted because they saw my grey-haired father submit the piece and thought it was his – I was a 19-year-old kid).
 Also in 1966, I met Andy Warhol at his Boston performance of the “Exploding Plastic Inevitable with the Velvet Underground and Nico” and reviewed it for the Harvard Crimson.
 My fellow students at the Harvard Crimson, who had no interest in art, taught me to write by insisting that I make my art writing intelligible to them.
 During the Boston newspaper strike of that year, we became the Boston Crimson and I found myself the only newspaper art critic in town!
-Two other important influences in college were Erik Erikson, who was then writing his psychobiography of Gandhi, and Robert Coles who was writing Children of Crisis, which won the Pulitzer Prize.
-Bob Coles read and critiqued my Warhol essay for me, and Ghandi’s Truth gave me the idea to look at a work of art the way Erikson looked at a charismatic political leader.
+Three other important influences in college were Rudolf Arnheim, a pioneer in the psychology of art, who taught me how to use formal analysis to demonstrate issues of content in a work of art; Erik Erikson, who was then writing his psychobiography of Gandhi, and Robert Coles who was writing Children of Crisis, which won the Pulitzer Prize.
+Bob Coles read and critiqued my Warhol essay for me.
+Arnheim taught me to see, and Ghandi’s Truth gave me the idea to look at a work of art the way Erikson looked at a charismatic political leader.

 I graduated college in 1967 and went off to the Courtauld Institute of Art in London for a two-year MA in art history.
 In the second year I won a fellowship in art criticism from the Committee on The Pulitzer Prizes at Columbia and with that prize and the help of the Administrator of the Pulitzer Prizes, John Hohenberg, I soon found myself writing for The New York Times, The Boston Globe, The Christian Science Monitor, and The Chicago Daily News.
 In London I also reconnected with some of the psychoanalysts who had been my father’s friends and colleagues when our family went there for my father’s work in the late 1950s.
 I only knew them then as a child, but as a graduate student I began reading D. W. Winnicott and Melanie Klein (both of whom I had met at the age of 11) and began to think about Erikson’s model more broadly in terms of the construction of the self.
 This became a central aspect of my writing about art, most recently in my book on Modern Art at the Border of Mind and Brain (University of Nebraska Press, 2015), where I make the argument that a charismatic work of art can facilitate the reorganization of the psyche and, following Erikson, that it can create a contagious rethinking on a mass scale, just as Gandhi’s psychological constructions did among his followers.
 Another intellectual hero of mine, whom I read but didn’t know personally until later, was E. H. Gombrich who was on my M.A. qualifying examination committee at the Courtauld.